Alcohol Treatment Centers in Ohio

 The next step is often detox.
 During the assessment, the treatment team will help determine what kind of detox is necessary for the person.
 Some people on certain substances can detox safely with moderate supervision at a regular treatment facility.
 Others require the presence of medical staff and equipment, as in a hospital setting, in case serious and life-threatening side effects arise.
 Substances such as benzodiazepines (some sedatives and sleep aids) and alcohol can lead to dangerous side effects as the person withdraws.
 The Ridge partners with higher level facilities to provide safe medical detox.

 Once the individual has safely detoxed from alcohol, they are ready to continue their recovery with therapy and counseling.
 There are many different methods used in this process, and treatment providers that are skilled in several different therapy methods will ensure clients are getting the very best personalized care.
-Cognitive Behavioral Therapy, Family Therapy, 12 Step meetings, Art and Music Therapy, and many other types of sessions and activities help the individual develop ways to deal with triggers and manage stress while maintaining their sobriety.
+Cognitive Behavioral Therapy, Family Therapy, community support groups, Art and Music Therapy, and many other types of sessions and activities help the individual develop ways to deal with triggers and manage stress while maintaining their sobriety.

 Group and individual therapy sessions are offered in both inpatient and outpatient therapy.
 As the individual becomes more stable in their sobriety and gets closer to going back to their lives, they can step down from the more supervised inpatient care to outpatient therapy.
 Once the individual has completed his or her formal treatment program, they should remain connected to the recovery community through alumni programming, therapy sessions, and support group meetings in order to receive the support they need as they ease back into their lives.